customer lifetime value, CLV, customer relationship management, analysis, services

-Student audience: This discussion exercise is more suitable for advanced students studying services marketing or marketing metrics.
+- Student audience: This discussion exercise is more suitable for advanced students studying services marketing, strategy, or marketing metrics.

-As a reminder, customer lifetime value (CLV) is calculated using the following formula:
+As you will know, customer lifetime value (CLV) is calculated using the following formula:

-- Annual profit contribution per customer (for each year) X
+- Annual profit contribution per customer (for each year) multiplied by

-- % of customers retained each year less
+- % of customers retained each year, then less

 - The initial cost of customer acquisition